ant-design/ant-design/components/modal/demo/info.md

 function error() {
   Modal.error({
-    title: 'This is a error message',
+    title: 'This is an error message',
     content: 'some messages...some messages...',
   });
 }